 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in energy drinks lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 Free Case Evaluation: Again, if you or a loved has been harmed by energy drink effects, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a class action suit and we can help.
+You may be entitled to compensation by filing a lawsuit and we can help.